 - Residues and contaminants, e.g. heavy metals, veterinary drugs, pesticides.

-In 2020, 737 samples of fish and fish products (fish, crustaceans, molluscs and products made from them) were examined organoleptically (odor, taste, appearance) and microbiologically for hygiene parameters, pathogenic germs and parasites, and for labeling deficiencies.
-Of these, 102 samples (13.8%) were rejected, mainly due to labeling deficiencies and/or misleading information.
-No sample was harmful to health.
+In 2021, 598 samples of fish and fish products (fish, crustaceans, molluscs and products made from them) were examined organoleptically (odor, taste, appearance) and microbiologically for hygiene parameters, pathogenic germs and parasites, and for labeling deficiencies.
+Of these, 70 samples (11.7%) were rejected, mainly due to labeling deficiencies and/or misleading information.
+Two samples (0.3%) were harmful to health due to chlorate.

 Fish and fish products are also analyzed for residues and contaminants at regular intervals as part of priority actions.
 Some are examined in more detail below: